Grief Recovery Specialist, Writer + Blogger

 Stop Taking On Other People’s Energy

 Being sensitive and feeling intensely is a special gift.
 As you know, however, it can at times feel like a curse.
-Learning proper management is key to being empowered as a kind soul or empath.
+Learning proper management and healthy limits is key to being empowered as a kind soul or empath.
 Follow these 5 suggestions to stop absorbing other people’s energy.
 Doing so will improve how you feel and operate in the world.

 I also always recommend an inventory of all aspects of your life.
 Map out and take notes on who and what drains you, and who and what energizes you.
 Then make changes accordingly.
 If you would like help navigating your personal journey, feel free to contact me at erin@centeredone.com.